brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

 ### Setting Up Charles

-Open up Charles on your Mac and then open `Proxy > Proxy Settings` from the toolbar.
+Open up Charles on your computer and then open `Proxy > Proxy Settings` from the toolbar.
 You'll need to make note of the HTTP Proxy Port that is specified.

 <img src="/assets/images/charles-proxy-settings.png" alt="Charles - Proxy > Proxy Settings" />